CharlieDigital/chrlschn/src/content/blog/2024/need-for-speed-llms-beyond-openai-w-dotnet-sse-llama3-fireworks-ai.md

 On the front-end, [@microsoft/fetch-event-source](https://www.npmjs.com/package/@microsoft/fetch-event-source) is polyfilled for the native `EventSource` to allow the usage of `POST`.

 > Note: it is non-trivial to render the output as HTML either on the client side or on the server side.
 Part of the problem is that the output is generated partially so writing out `<` results in the HTML entity `&lt;` if we don't have the rest of the element (assuming we output HTML from the backend).
+Probably the best solution is to "cache" the raw HTML text in a hidden element along with a rendered version.

 The receiver takes each message and decodes it: